-- 1. Instructors teaching classes which have a credit-hour, class-hour ratio of one (l) will normally be scheduled for fourteen (14) to sixteen (16) class contact hours with a maximum of sixteen (16) class contact hours per week. - 2.
+- 1. Faculty teaching classes which have a credit-hour, class-hour ratio of one (l) will normally be scheduled for fourteen (14) to sixteen (16) class contact hours with a maximum of sixteen (16) class contact hours per week. - 2.
 Lecture-laboratory combinations or pure laboratory or activity courses will normally be scheduled for fifteen (15) to eighteen (18) class contact hours with a maximum of eighteen (18) class contact hours per week.
-(First year faculty members in the health science area involved with team teaching shall attend the presentations of their team teaching partner, exclusive of the eighteen (18) hour maximum.) - 3.
+(First year faculty members in the health science area involved with team teaching shall attend the presentations of their team-teaching partner, exclusive of the eighteen (18) hour maximum.) - 3.
 Faculty assigned to the Welding Learning Laboratory shall be scheduled up to twenty-six (26) contact hours plus five (5) office hours per week exclusive of lunch and dinner.
-Split teaching assignments between the Welding Learning Laboratory and classroom will be prorated based on this load factor and Articles XIII, B.1. and 2. - 4.
-Health Science faculty whose assignment is solely in a health clinical area may be assigned up to twenty-four (24) contact hours per week. - 5.
-Student and Information Services faculty shall be scheduled for thirty-five (35) hours per week, exclusive of lunch periods. - 6.
-New occupational programs of limited enrollment or specialty programs such as but not limited to Hospitality Service, Refrigeration Air Conditioning, etc., shall not be subject to the provisions of Article XIII B. for two years after program implementation.
+Split teaching - assignments between the Welding Learning Laboratory and classroom will be prorated based on this load factor and Articles XIII, B.1. and 2.

+- 4. Health Science faculty whose assignment is solely in a health clinical area may be assigned up to twenty-four (24) contact hours per week. - 5.
+Enrollment Management and Student Success faculty shall be scheduled for no more than thirty-five (35) hours per week, exclusive of lunch periods. - 6.
+New occupational programs of limited enrollment or specialty programs shall not be subject to the provisions of Article XIII B. for two years after program implementation.
 Future regulations on load shall be subject to negotiations. - 7.
-Faculty teaching Culinary Skills will be scheduled 25 contact hours per week plus five (5) office hours.
-The primary responsibilities will be to lecture and demonstrate, and provide the necessary supervision while students are in the kitchen and/or restaurant. - 8.
-In 2019-20, Respiratory Therapy program faculty shall have each clinical class counted as seven (7) contact hours when determining total load.
-The total load to be no more than eighteen (18) contact hours. - In 2020-21, Respiratory Therapy program faculty shall have each clinical class counted as five (5) contact hours when determining total load.
+Respiratory Therapy program faculty shall have each clinical class counted as five (5) contact hours when determining total load.
 The Respiratory Therapy faculty who coordinates clinical education shall have each clinic class counted as seven (7) contact hours when determining total load.
-The total load in both cases to be no more than eighteen (18) contact hours. - 9.
-Early Childhood Education program faculty shall have each of the following classes counted as the designated contact hours when determining total load: ECE 106 counted as five (5) when total enrollment is nine (9) or less and six (6) when total enrollment is more than nine (9), ECE 108,

-200, 202 all counted as six (6) when total enrollment is nine (9) or less and seven (7) when total enrollment is more than nine (9); and ECE 206 counted as six (6) when total enrollment is four (4) or less and eight (8) when total enrollment is more than four (4).

-10. Reassignment time may be granted to a faculty member as part of their workload for non-administrative work per Article 1.A.
+The total load in both cases to be no more than eighteen (18) contact hours. - 8.
+Early Childhood Education program faculty shall have each of the following classes counted as the designated contact hours when determining total load: ECE 106 counted as five (5) when total enrollment is nine (9) or less and six (6) when total enrollment is more than nine (9), ECE 108, 200, 202 all counted as six (6) when total enrollment is nine (9) or less and seven (7) when total enrollment is more than nine (9); and ECE 206 counted as six (6) when total enrollment is four (4) or less and eight (8) when total enrollment is more than four (4). - 9.
+Reassignment time may be granted to a faculty member as part of their workload for non-administrative work per Article 1.A.
 The reassignment time shall be in writing.
-Reassignment time may not prevent a faculty member from having extra-contractual assignments during the same semester unless there is good-and-adequate cause and justification.
+Reassignment time may not prevent a faculty member from having extra-contractual assignments during the same semester unless there is good-and-adequate cause and justification. - 10.
+New Course Development